goto-bus-stop/awestruct/README.md

 })(Buffer([ 3, 104, 105, 33 ])) → { len: 3, string: 'hi!' }
 ```

-A string path can be just a plain property name, or a bunch of property names separated by dots ('child.struct.key') to descend into child structs, and can also start with '../' to look back into a parent struct.
+A string path can be just a plain property name, or a bunch of property names separated by dots ('child.struct.key') to descend into child structs, and can also start with '../' to look back into a "parent" struct.

 ```javascript
 Struct({